nodegui/nodegui/website/docs/guides/getting-started.md

 as a lightly modified variant of the Node.js runtime that is focused on desktop applications instead of web servers.

-NodeGui is also an efficient JavaScript binding to a cross platform graphical user interface (GUI) library `Qt`.
-Qt is one of the most mature and efficient library for building desktop applications.
+NodeGui is also an efficient JavaScript binding to the cross platform graphical user interface (GUI) library `Qt`.
+Qt is one of the most mature and efficient libraries for building desktop applications.
-This enabled NodeGui to be extremely memory and CPU efficient as compared to other popular Javascript Desktop GUI solutions.
-A hello world app built with NodeGui runs on less than 20Mb of memory.
+This enables NodeGui to be extremely memory and CPU efficient compared to other popular Javascript desktop GUI solutions.
+A hello world app built with NodeGui runs on less than 20MB of memory.

 ## Developer environment

-To turn your operating system into an environment capable of building desktop apps with NodeGui, you would need Node.js, npm,a code editor of your choice, and a rudimentary understanding of your operating system's command line client.
+To turn your operating system into an environment capable of building desktop apps with NodeGui, you would need Node.js, npm, a code editor of your choice, and a rudimentary understanding of your operating system's command line.

 Along with these, there are a few operating system dependent instructions that are listed below.